truzo/tomango-2018/site/content/blog/corporate-identity-for-sussex-letting-shop.md

 title: "Corporate identity for Sussex Letting Shop"
 author: "mark"
 date: 2013-05-22 09:40:20
-excerpt: When we got a call from Wendy at Geneva Investment Group in Hove asking about designing a new website, little did we know that we would be helping them shape their corporate identity as well... blog/categories:
+description: When we got a call from Wendy at Geneva Investment Group in Hove asking about designing a new website, little did we know that we would be helping them shape their corporate identity as well... blog/categories:
  - brand
 ---